mg134908/TeamWATCH-Web/README.md

 ## Acknowledgement
 This project is constructed with many open source packages, all NPM packages is not inside the source, specific information refer to the json dependency file.
-The model tree map coordinate computation implementation is form imranghory/treemap-squared, all credit to Imran Ghory.Github Link:https://github.com/imranghory/treemap-squared
+The model tree map coordinate computation implementation is from imranghory/treemap-squared, all credit to Imran Ghory.Github Link:https://github.com/imranghory/treemap-squared
 The communication protocol with bitbucket.org site is using oauth1.0a satandard.

 ## License